 Entry to General Camping: ticket holders only

-To keep the event secure and running smoothly, only ticket holders are able to enter General Camping.
+To keep the event secure and running smoothly, only ticket holders can enter General Camping.
 This means friends or family who aren't attending won't be able to come in and help set up tents.

-We know this can feel frustrating if you're nervous about setting a tent up, but it keeps the event safe, fair and manageable for everyone.
+We know this can feel a little frustrating if you're nervous about setting up a tent, but it keeps the event safe, fair, and manageable for everyone.

-The good news is that the Kindling community is famously friendly- if you need a hand, nearby campers are often happy to help.
+The good news is that the Camp Kindling community is famously friendly — if you need a hand, nearby campers are often happy to help.
 Our Rangers (purple shirts!) are also always happy to assist.

 General Camping is a shared, first-come, first-served camping field, which means: